klauxius/Openshape/openshape/MULTI_STEP_TASK_MANAGEMENT.md

 ## How It Works

-### 1. Task Creation
+### 1. Task Creation and Execution
-When the agent receives a complex request, it can create a multi-step task using the `create_multi_step_task` tool:
+When the agent receives a complex request (like "make a table", "create a chair", "build a house"), it automatically:
+1. Creates a multi-step task using the `create_multi_step_task` tool
+2. Immediately begins executing each step in sequence
+3. Marks each step as completed as it finishes
+4. Continues until the entire task is complete

+The agent will NOT stop after creating the task - it will execute all steps automatically.

 ```javascript
 {